Chondrilla juncea: Weed risk

 This plant is considered a very troublesome weed in many areas.
 It easily invades fields, clogs harvesting machines, and successfully competes with other plants for water.
 There are several biological control measures used against this plant.
 The skeletonweed gall midge (Cystiphora schmidti - an insect), the skeletonweed gall mite (Aceria chondrillae - an arachnid), and skeletonweed rust (Puccinia chondrillina - a rust fungus of Chondrilla) all show potential for controlling infestations.

 Uses

 In the Greek island of Crete the leaves and the tender shoots of a local variety called ampelosyrida (αμπελοσυρίδα) or glykosyrida (γλυκοσυρίδα) are eaten raw or boiled in salads by the locals.
 The plant is also traditionally consumed by ethnic Albanians (Arbëreshë) in the Vulture area (southern Italy).
 Chondrilla juncea may have an anti-oxidant activity and some potential for medicinal use.
 XO-inhibiting activity shown by extracts of the aerial parts of the plant with potential benefits for hyperuricaemia and gout.
+In the eastern region of Turkey, chewing gum is obtained from the body of the plant.